Anita Hill Says Kavanaugh Accuser Hearing 'Cannot Be Fair'

 She says that during a party, Kavanaugh drunkenly pinned her down in a bedroom and groped her as a friend of his looked on.

-"I thought he might inadvertently kill me," Blasey Ford, a research psychologist in California, has said.
+"I thought he might inadvertently kill me," Ford, a research psychologist in California, has said.
 "He was trying to attack me and remove my clothing."

-Kavanaugh has categorically denied these allegations, and a second accusation against him.
+Kavanaugh has categorically denied these allegations and a second accusation against him.
 In a Fox News interview that aired Monday night, he said: "I had never sexually assaulted anyone, not in high school, not ever."

-While some details of the hearing remain up in the air, the only people currently set to testify are Kavanaugh and Blasey Ford.
+While some details of the hearing remain up in the air, the only people currently set to testify are Kavanaugh and Ford.

+Ford's lawyer — and Democratic senators — have called for an FBI investigation into the claims.
+The attorney has also proposed the committee subpoena Mark Judge, the other person Ford says was in the room during the alleged assault.

 A fair process would start with a "real investigation," Hill tells All Things Considered, saying the absence of other witnesses raises concerns about a he-said-she-said situation.